uccser/cs-field-guide/text/en/chapters/coding-encryption.md

 A really clever technique which solves some of the problems of using a plain hash is salting.
 Salting simply means to attach some extra data, called *salt*, onto the end of the password and then hash the combined password and salt.
 Normally the salt is quite large (e.g. 128 bits).
 When a user tries to log in, we will need to know the salt for their password so that it can be added to the password before hashing and checking.
 While this initially sounds challenging, the salt should not be treated as a secret.
 Knowing the salt does not help the attacker to mathematically reverse the hash and recover the password.
 Therefore, a common practice is to store it in plaintext in the database.

 So now when a user registers, a long random salt value is generated, added to the end of their password, and the combined password and salt is hashed.
-The plaintext salt is stored next to the
+The plaintext salt is stored next to the hash.

 {comment}
 TODO (but beyond what we really need to cover - could be an extra for experts)